ADGEfficiency/dsr-rl/PITCHME.md

 The practical we will do this afternoon is to play with a working DQN (Deep Q-Network) agent on the Open AI Cartpole environment.

-The ideas behind this practical are:
+The ideas behind this practical are
 - in industry you won't be handed a set of notebooks to shift-enter through

 - you will likely be given an existing code base and be expected to figure out how it works

+- you will also need to learn to read other peoples code in the wild

 - this skill is also useful for understanding open source projects